Your browser is not optimized for viewing this website.

 All are welcome but because of the popularity of this group pre-registration to attend is required.

 The River House Book Club meets once a month to discuss a pre-chosen book.
-The chosen book for February's meeting is A Long Petal of the Sea by Isabel Allende.
+The chosen book for March's meeting is The Prince of Tides by Pat Conroy

 The facilitator for this group is Peter Gaspar.